Ben Brown

 Trustee, Chair of the Finance and Budget Committee

-Peter is married with two daughters.
-He is a mathematics graduate of Oxford University, a keen road cyclist and rugby union watcher.
+Peter is married with two university age daughters.
+He is a mathematics graduate of Oxford University, a regular cyclist and keen rugby union watcher.
+In 2024 he was named ‘Business Person of the Year’ in the Cambridge Independent Business Awards.

 Faye Craster